 - to maintain and enhance New Zealand’s international reputation by adopting recommendations issued by the Financial Action Task Force; and

 - to contribute to public confidence in the financial system.

-The AML/CFT Act requires law firms to assess the money laundering and terrorist financing risks they may face in their businesses and to identify potentially suspicious activity.
+The Act requires TGT Legal to assess the money laundering and terrorist financing risk we may face in our business and to identify potentially suspicious activity.
 To make that assessment we must carry out “customer due diligence” (“CDD”) on new and existing clients.